Duke Huan of Qi — Hegemony and Declination of the State Qi of the Spring and Autumn Period

 Later, his Suzerain Zhou’s current king’s brother had an affair with the queen; the king was furious and abolished his unfaithful queen.

 Then the king’s brother allied with a nomadic regime and attacked Zhou.
 The king escaped out of the Zhou’s capital city after his army failed.

-Duke Wen of Jin welcomed the fleeing king, and led his army defeated and killed the king’s brother, expelled the nomadic army, and welcomed the king back to the capital.
+Duke Wen of Jin welcomed the fleeing king, led his army to defeat and kill the king’s brother, expelled the nomadic army, and welcomed the king back to the capital.

 House Shaped Bronze Incense Burner of the Spring and Autumn Period — Sen-oku Hakuko Kan Museum (Photo by Dongmaiying)